 Through systematic training of attention, awareness and compassion, we learn to notice thoughts, feelings and physical sensations as they arise in the here and now and to meet our experience in a non-judgmental way.
 Step-by-step we learn to interrupt our habitual and unhelpful thinking patterns (i.e. rumination, overthinking) and explore alternative, less stressful ways of relating to ourselves, others and the world.

-In this way we cultivate clarity and insight whilst learning to interrupt our habitual unhelpful thinking patterns (i.e. rumination, overthinking) and reducing stress in our everyday life.
-The exploration of the interplay between our body and mind enables us to maximise our inner resources for coping, healing and growth.
+Underpinned by neurosicence and decades of research, mindfulness training facilitates the exploration of the interplay between our body and brain.
+It enables us to maximise our inner resources for coping, healing and growth.

 Participation in a mindfulness course is not therapy.

 Oct 5 – Nov 23, 2017